As a now bonafide multicultural nation, Australian society has seemingly never been so self-segregating.

 I fear that the dramas unfolding in Melbourne, at St. Kilda are only just beginning for 2019.

-Twenty-nineteen’s political year has already begun with race politics having been set as the flavour of yet another year of policy-making and media commentary.
+Twenty-nineteen’s political year began with race politics having been set as the flavour of yet another year of policy-making and media commentary.

 As for the rest of the country, we are nearing Australia Day.
 With 26 January looming ever closer, so too does the anticipated toing-and-froing over what this very well-known date means to Indigenous Australians (and their allies) and, for some reason, how it supposedly upsets the status quo.

-Twenty-nineteen’s political year has already begun with race politics having been set as the flavour of yet another year of policy-making and media commentary.
+Twenty-nineteen’s political year began with race politics having been set as the flavour of yet another year of policy-making and media commentary.
 Everything that is Australia Day will no doubt soon be embroiled in the race-baiting which has already begun.

 Here in this Australia Day conversation, we see an example of why Australian society does not exist.